-A prerequisite for fault-free operation and avoiding premature wear is compliance with the instructions for maintenance, care and adjustments of the engine and suspension provided in the owner's manual.
+A prerequisite for perfect operation and prevention of premature wear is that the service, care and tuning work on the engine and chassis are properly carried out as described in the owner's manual.
 Poor adjustment and tuning of the engine and suspension can lead to damage and breakage of components.